Wynn joins Caesars and MGM in reaching tentative deal to avoid a strike by Las Vegas hotel workers

 It was a message that Pappageorge and the workers would repeat for months as negotiations ramped up and the union threatened to go on strike if they didn’t have contracts by first light on Friday with MGM Resorts International, Caesars Entertainment and Wynn Resorts.

-But by dawn Friday, the union had secured tentative labor deals with all three companies, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.
-Agreements with MGM and Caesars — the Strip’s two largest employers — came earlier in the week, while the settlement with Wynn Resorts was announced just a few hours before the strike deadline.
+But by dawn Thursday, after a combined 40 hours of negotiations, the union had secured tentative labor deals with MGM Resorts and Caesars, narrowly averting a sweeping strike at 18 hotel-casinos along the Strip.

-The proposed contracts need to be approved by the union’s rank and file.
-Pappageorge said a vote will take place within the next two weeks.

-In a statement, Wynn Resorts said it was pleased to reach an agreement that “fulfills our shared goal of providing outstanding benefits and overall compensation to our employees in a work environment that is second to none.”
-The agreement covers about 5,000 union employees at the company’s flagship hotel-casino and Encore Resorts.
+The threat of a strike on a much smaller scale still loomed while negotiations were underway Thursday evening with Wynn Resorts.
+But a walkout wasn’t likely given the tentative deals already reached with the Strip’s two largest employers.

 Before the pandemic, daily room cleanings were routine.
 Hotel guests could expect fresh bedsheets and new towels by dinnertime if a “Do Not Disturb” sign wasn’t hanging on their hotel room doors.

-But as social distancing became commonplace in 2020, hotels began to cut back on the service.
+But as social distancing became commonplace in 2020, hotels began to cut back on room cleanings.

 More than three years later, the once industry-wide standard has yet to make a full comeback.
 Some companies say it’s because there are environmental benefits to offering fewer room cleanings, like saving water.